DKLoehr/FractaSketch/README.md

 Iterating fractals to high levels of complexity is a very slow operation.
 To speed this up, the program stops replacing lines once they have reached a certain length (currently a few pixels).
 The special level "Infinity" will iterate the fractal until all lines are at or below that length.
 Accordingly, attempting to reach the infinity level for a template whose lines shrink slowly will take a while and may cause the program to run out of memory.
 Attempty to reach the infinity level for a template whose lines grow is a Bad Idea.

 You can save the results of your iteration to a file by specifying the file name and hitting the "save" button.
 The path may be either absolute or relative; in the latter case, the base directory is the one with the FractaSketch executable.
 Make sure you use '\' and not '/' if you're on Windows!
+When saving, the you must specify the file extension as one of bmp, png, tga or jpg.

 To exit the program, close the main window.
 Feel free to close the iteration window when you're done with it; it won't stop the program and will come back next time you draw.